semyonf1l1pp0v/Database-labs1/README.md

 //FILES WILL BE UPLOADED SOON

-// soon full descriptions of tasks in English will be added
+// soon full descriptions of tasks will be added